 JAPN1088.
-Japanese language I (Part 1) (9 credits)
+Japanese language I (Part 1) (6 credits)

 This introductory course is designed for total beginners in the study of the Japanese language.
-The fundamentals of the Japanese language are presented through a carefully graded syllabus.
-To cultivate overall Japanese-language ability, emphasis will be placed equally in developing all the four basic skills in speaking, listening, reading and writing.
+The fundamentals of the language will be presented through a carefully graded syllabus.
+Equal emphasis will be placed on developing the four basic skills of speaking, listening, reading and writing, thereby enabling students to establish a solid foundation in the language.

-Assessment: 100% coursework (including tests, quizzes, assignments/class performance and final oral test).
+Assessment: 100% coursework (including tests, quizzes, assignments/class performance and final oral test)

 N.B.
 For pedagogical reasons, some of the classes in this course will be taught in Cantonese.
-Non-Cantonese speakers should ensure that they are in a class taught through the medium of English.
-Since Chinese characters will not be specifically taught but will be an integrated part of the course, students who have no prior knowledge of Chinese characters should seek the advice of their teacher at the beginning of the semester.
+Non-Cantonese speakers should ensure that they are enrolled in a class where the medium of instruction is English.
+Since Chinese characters are an integral part of this course and will be given no separate introduction by the course instructors, students with no prior knowledge of Chinese characters should ensure that they discuss this issue with their class teacher at the beginning of the semester.

 JAPN1099.
-Japanese language I (Part 2) (9 credits)
+Japanese language I (Part 2) (6 credits)

-This elementary Japanese course continues to focus on proficiency-based foreign language learning, developing the students' overall Japanese-language ability established in Part 1.
-While the focus is on a thorough understanding of basic Japanese grammar, it also aims to develop communicative competence in a diversity of situations.
-At the end of the course, the successful learner's proficiency level should reach a level of proficiency adequate for the transition to higher-level Japanese studies in the second year.
+This elementary Japanese course focuses on proficiency-based foreign language learning.
+While the emphasis is on a thorough understanding of basic Japanese grammar, it also aims to develop communicative competence in order to prepare students for a smooth transition to the study of Japanese at a more advanced level.

-Assessment: 100% coursework (including tests, quizzes, assignments/class performance, and final oral test).
+Assessment: 100% coursework (including tests, quizzes, assignments/class performance and final oral test)